 books = pd.read_csv(‘books.csv’) books.head()

-This example certainly isn’t perfect and there are a lot of things that can be tried in order to get better performance.
+This example certainly isn’t perfect, and many things can be tried to improve performance.
 But for more advanced problems, it is a good starting point for learning how to use embeddings.

 - Add fully-connected layers after the dot product